 Is caffeine bad for my child?

 Caffeine is a stimulant.
 More than that, it is a drug.
-It is defined as a drug because it stimulates the central nervous system.
+It is defined as a drug because it has a physiological effect on the body.
+This means it impacts how the body functions.
+In this case, it stimulates the central nervous system.
 In adults, this means it can make you more alert, even give you more energy.
 In children, caffeine can raise blood pressure and interfere with sleep.
 It can make children less aware of being tired.
-It can affect their moods, and make anxiety worse.
+It can affect their moods and make anxiety worse.
 They can even suffer headaches from caffeine withdrawal.

 Not a lot is known about how caffeine affects a child’s developing brain.
 But kids (especially young children) can be sensitive to the effects of caffeine.